 What is the Application Process for Social Security Disability and SSI?

 Social Security Disability SSI Exam tips

 More Social Security Disability SSI Questions

 Social Security Disability SSI definitions

-What makes you eligible for Social Security Disability Benefits?
+What makes you eligible for Social Security Disability or SSI?

 The Social Security Disability Approval Process and the Criteria for Decisions